The Federal Budget Process 101

 Eventually, agency requests are completed and submitted to OMB for a stringent, thorough review in early fall.
 OMB reviews the requests, decides what the Administration will and will not support, and notifies agencies of these decisions through what are called “passbacks,” usually issued around Thanksgiving.
 The agencies can then either accept OMB’s decisions or, more often, appeal.
 OMB and the agencies must hash out their differences by January, in time for the President’s budget submission to Congress.

 The Budget and Accounting Act of 1921 sets the requirements for the budget submission.
-Current law requires submission by the first Monday in February, though the budget can be delayed if the Administration deems it necessary.
+Current law requires submission by the first Monday in February, though the budget can be delayed.
 For instance, the Obama Administration delayed the FY 2012 and FY 2013 requests by one week each; the FY 2014 and FY 2015 requests, of course, were issued much later.
 The budget is also typically delayed during presidential transition years.

 THE CONGRESSIONAL PROCESS

 The President's job is to issue the budget request, but only Congress can actually grant funding, known as appropriations.
 Fiscally speaking, the President starts the conversation, but Congress finishes it; or, in the old line, "The President proposes, the Congress disposes."
 Congress does this by passing the 12 appropriations bills necessary to fund the government each year.
 This process gets underway when the President delivers his or her budget in February.
 In addition, Congress receives reports on the long-term fiscal and economic outlook from the Congressional Budget Office.
 These documents identify long-term trends in economic growth, spending, and deficits.